 Financial Aid and Academic Advisor

-The Financial Aid Office will only pay for classes that are required for a student's declared program(s) of study.
-We are strongly encouraging students to log into their eSTORM Student Center to confirm their program(s) of study and run a Student Advisement Report to review their classes and determine which classes are needed to complete their program(s).
+The Financial Aid Office will pay only for classes that are required for a student's declared program(s) of study.
+We are strongly encouraging students to meet with an Academic Advisor to review their program(s) of study and the classes required to complete the program(s).

 Dates To Remember